jonehuan98/website-development-for-an-NLP-fake-news-detector/README.md

 ### `Web development/`
 This directory holds the web application code that provides a user-friendly interface for interacting with the classification models.
 The web application allows users to input data and receive predictions on potential super spreaders on social media.

-To interact with the model and make your own predictions, please go to this link: https://twitterfakenewsdetection.herokuapp.com/
+To interact with the model and make your own predictions, please go to: https://twitterfakenewsdetection.herokuapp.com/